 - Unhealthy habits, such as routinely not getting enough sleep

 If you're concerned about slow metabolism and your weight, talk to your doctor about healthy changes you can make.
-And if you still think you have slow metabolism, your doctor can check your metabolism or check for rare conditions that can cause problems with metabolism and weight, such as hypothyroidism and Cushing's syndrome.
+And if you still think you have slow metabolism, your doctor can check your metabolism or check for rare conditions that can cause problems with metabolism and weight, such as an underactive thyroid (hypothyroidism), Cushing syndrome or polycystic ovary syndrome (PCOS).

 See more Expert Answers